 CAIRO, THE PYRAMIDS, NILE CRUISE, KARNAK AND LUXOR

 Are you intrigued by the mystery of mummies?
 Have you imagined yourself in a scene from an Indiana Jones film?
-Here’s your chance to be an amateur Egyptologist, digging into this country’s enigmatic architecture and antiquities.
-The highlight of our escorted Egypt tour package is the Great Pyramid of Giza, one of the seven wonders of the world.
-You’ll also cruise along the legendary Nile in a level of comfort even Cleopatra would approve of.
+Here’s your chance to be an amateur Egyptologist, digging into this country’s enigmatic architecture and antiquities on our special women-only departure.
+You’ll enjoy highlights like the Great Pyramids of Giza, as well as a fascinating lecture about modern Egyptian women!
+Enjoy homemade food at a Nubian restaurant with a chance to learn more about their traditions before you embark on a cruise down the legendary Nile River in a level of comfort even Cleopatra would approve of.
+Explore the Valleys of the Kings and Queens and visit a local Egyptian home and farm at the West Bank for tea.
 Along with captivating commentary, your smarTours guide will offer tips, tailored to your interests and activity level, on how to make the very most of your free time in the land of the pharaohs.

 - International Flight